krizivan03/rfmCalc/README.md

 # rfmCalculator
-This is a simple IOS App that Calculates your Relative Fat Mass
+This is an IOS App that Calculates your Relative Fat Mass

 ![](rfmAppImages/Start_Page.png)